Date of Award

 Master of Science (MS)

 Induced plant responses, species interactions, plant-insect herbivore interactions, Biology

 In this review, I will discuss indirect species interactions that occur as a result of herbivore-induced trait changes in plants.
 Species interactions are at the very core of the field of ecology.
 In particular, plant–insect herbivore interactions are of central importance as these two groups together consist of over 75% of the macroscopic diversity on earth.
 Historically, research has focused on pair-wise direct interactions however, more recently, the importance of indirect interactions has been widely acknowledged.
 Indeed, indirect interactions may be as strong and as common as direct interactions.
 Indirect interactions have been actively investigated in plant–insect systems, which are the primary focus of this paper.
 Plants exhibit multiple responses to insect herbivory, including changes in chemistry, morphology and physiology.
 These changes provide the mechanisms for trait-mediated indirect interactions between organisms that utilize the same host plant, whether for food, shelter or oviposition.
 Indirect plant-mediated interactions include competition and facilitation between insect herbivores as well as interactions that involve higher trophic levels, such as natural enemy attraction.
 Recent research has begun to elucidate community-level effects of plant responses to insect herbivory, including plant-mediated connections between aboveground and belowground communities. vii

 Roths, Justine B. MS, "The Varied Roles of Induced Plant Responses in Species Interactions" (2013).
-All Theses & Dissertations.
+All Student Scholarship.
 1.